 and pay back at least a (usually small) portion of your debts.

 Meeting of Creditors

 Whether you file a chapter 7 or a chapter 13 bankruptcy, you will have to attend a meeting of creditors.
 This might sound intimidating but the truth is these meetings are usually very short (just a few minutes) and ordinarily none of your creditors even bother to show up.
 Instead, it's just a chance for the trustee assigned to your case to ask you any questions he or she might have about your financial circumstances.
 In Utah, the meeting of creditors usually happens around 30-45 days after your case is filed.

 This is the type of debt that will survive your bankruptcy and you will still owe it after your case is closed.
-The law dictates that most taxes, child support, alimony, fees or fines owed to governmental agencies, overpaid social security or unemployment benefits and student loans are all non-dischargeable.
+The law dictates that most taxes, child support, alimony, fees or fines owed to governmental agencies, and student loans are all non-dischargeable.
 Just about everything else is "dischargeable" and will be eliminated in your bankruptcy.

-This is the category of debt that most commonly includes taxes.
-The reason taxes are called priority is that if your bankruptcy trustee takes some of your property to satisfy your debts (or if you are voluntarily paying debts in a chapter 13), taxes get paid first before unsecured debt.
+This is the category of debt that most commonly includes taxes and child support.
+The reason taxes and child support are called priority is that if your bankruptcy trustee takes some of your property to satisfy your debts (or if you are voluntarily paying debts in a chapter 13), taxes and child support get paid first before unsecured debt.

 If you have property that you are purchasing over time, such as with a car loan, home loan, or other installment payment agreement, the creditor